biblius/hextacy/README.md

 - #### **Models**

   Where application models are located.

-These aren't necessarily meant to be stored in databases and serve as utility structures for responses, the cache and intermediary data that can be used across the project.
+- #### **Cache**

+  Contains a cacher trait which can be implemented for services that require access to the cache.
+Each service must have its cache domain and identifiers for cache seperation.

 The store adapters utilize connections established from the clients module: